sboesen2/Alzheimers-Prediction-with-Machine-Learning/README.md

 ### Running the Frontend

-The frontend for this we app was deployed on vercel which will explained below.
-It is also important to note that local testing is often an important part of the devlopment process as well so that will be documnented as well:
+The frontend for this web application was deployed on vercel which will explained below.
+It is also important to note that local testing is often an important part of the devlopment process as well so that will be documnented also:

 #### Without Docker